Around 40,000 households were left without power when the storm passed over northern and central Sweden on Saturday.

 The municipality has also opened sports halls to give residents access to showers.

-In Hudiksvall and Ljusdal, among other places, facilities have also been opened so people can warm up, shower and charge mobile phones.
+In Hudiksvall and Ljusdal, among other places, facilities have also been opened so that people can warm up, shower and charge mobile phones.